nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

 * Discuss formatting etc of lab notebook

 #### Meeting Minutes
+* Proposal
-* Proposal corrections can net a maximum of 10 points
+   * corrections can net a maximum of 10 points
+   * Title
-* Change title to “compare --- in a simulation space (HISEASE)” to allow readers to understand what HISEASE acronym represents
+      * Change title to “comparing --- in a simulation space (HISEASE)” to allow readers to understand what HI-SEAS acronym represents
+   * Intro and background
       * Background ideas weren’t integrated together.
-Should mention the contrasting findings between the hisease and iss ex. the difference in temporal and special findings
+Should mention the contrasting findings between the HI-SEAS and ISS ex. the difference in temporal and special findings
       * Mention the novelty of the study in the introduction and how we’re validating the differences that seem apparent (through the comparison of the results in the two papers referenced)
+      * Some info are superfluous, and can be taken out.

-* Experimental aim was too repetitive
+   * Experimental aim
+      * Too repetitive
-* Combine aim 1 + 2 = focus on the overall diversity ?(double check)
+      * Combine aim 1 + 2 --> Aim 1: the overall diversity (alpha and beta diversity) between datasets and more nuanced surfaces
-* Combine aim 3 + 4 = focus on  taxanoma analysis ?(double check)
+      * Combine aim 3 + 4 --> Aim 2: focus on  taxanomic analysis (Core Microbiome, Indicator Taxa Analysis, DESeq2)
+         * Note: Venn diagram is an output of the core microbiome, not a separate analysis
       * Mention what each metric tells you, say what parameters drives the diversity of the community
-* Note: Indicator taxa, core microbiome, etc all under the core microbiome umbrella
-* Note: Venn diagram is an output of the core microbiome, not a separate analysis

-* Notes for reorganizing the "Proposal approach"
+   * Approach
       * Proper aim 1 timeline:
-* 1. reorganize metadata (can mention both data sets have a comparable category and two data sets ran in parallel)
+        1. reorganize metadata (can mention both data sets have a comparable category and two data sets ran in parallel)
-* 2. Importing
+        2. Importing, demux, denoise (each datasets, separately)
-* 3. Demux
+        3. Combined datasets
-* 4. Denoise
-* 5. Combining
-* 6. Make phylo tree
-* 7. Rarfy alpha beta
+        4. Generate phylogenetic tree
+        5. Rarefaction and preform alpha and beta diversity analysis
-* 8. Regenerate in R
+        6. Regenerate in R
+        7. Performed Statistical Analyses
-* 9. performed statistics : permanova (compare the multiple surfaces) + Wilcoxon (compare between two data sets), both are non parametric approaches?
+           * PERMANOVA (compare the multiple surfaces) + Wilcoxon (compare between two data sets)
+           * both are non parametric approaches?
       * Proper Aim 2 timeline
-* Getting phyoseq
+         * Generate phyloseq
+         * Perform Differential Abundance, Core Microbiome and Indicator Taxa Analysis
-* Performing Differential abundance, core microbiome and indicator taxa (no rarefaction, doesn’t work with this data - filtering is okay)
+            * (no rarefaction, doesn’t work with this data - filtering is okay)
+   * Dataset Overview
+      * State reason for selected truncation length

+* Discussion on analyses:
    * Core microbiome, Deseq and Indicator taxa had potentially conflicting information.
 Let other team members regenerate plots to confirm results.
-* generate core microbiome at the genus level?
+   * Try generating core microbiome at the genus level?
-* If data generations were correct, blast the ASV of the Xantho genus? (look at the table that kriti generated to confirm) and compare the ASV between the ---- to check if the ASV's resolve to the same species. (look in the rep seq)
+   * If data generations were correct, blast the ASV of the Xantho genus? (look at the table that Kriti generated to confirm) and compare the ASV between the ---- to check if the ASV's resolve to the same species. (look in the rep seq)
    * NOTE: "If core microbiome is coming up as 0, the deseq should give error and give nothing to compare" (did she change her minds afterwards?)
    * NOTE: can glom the differential abundance? (kriti's plot) to genus or family levels
    * NOTE: Indicator taxa are quite stringent about what is in it vs what is not, so might only get a couple in common.
 Differential abundance + core microbiome is less stringent

 * Lab notebook:
    * don't need to make pages and integerate the tasks performed with the meeting minutes and pictures.

+* Next steps:
+   * Proposal revision, due Monday, Nov 6, 2023
+   * Team member try to regenerate plots for each taxonomic analyses:
+      * Core microbiome - Kriti, Hansel  (?)
+      * ISA - Irina, Amy (?)
+      * DESeq – Wenny
+   * Try generating core microbiome at genus level?
+   * Try BLAST the ASV of Xanthobacteraceae
+   * ISA: Make table or venn diagram to summarize
+   * Download core microbiome figures
+   * Update lab notebook
 -----------------------
 rough meeting minute notes
 0 core microbiome in common- diff abund just compare what they have in common